rocky-linux/rocky-tools/migrate2rocky/README.md

 RockyLinux.  migrate2rocky will detect the issue and go on to remove the conflicting directory and install rocky-release with the rpm command.

+#### No matches found for the following enable plugin patterns: config-manager

+The above error message is a display bug in dnf.
+It does not affect the actual dnf command or the migration.
+You may safely ignore this message.

 #### Grub still shows kernel entries from previous installation

 This is normal.
 The running kernel cannot be safely removed when migrate2rocky